Compliance according to NIS2/CER: From impact analysis to audit preparation

 With an impact analysis, we first determine whether and how the regulation applies to your company.
 Together with you, we develop the technical and organisational measures that are necessary in the new legal framework.
 The cornerstone of this compliance: comprehensive risk management.

-- Support and consultation during the process
+- Support and consultation during the process, as well as documentation and reporting

-- Strategic consultation on the implementation of requirements
+- Strategic consultation on the implementation of requirements and audit preparation

 - Introduction and enforcement of specific documentation requirements